grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/1-building_the_nodes_for_Openstack_deployment.md

 3. Once the OS installation is complete reboot the server and log in via the console (via root) to configure NIC eno3.

-4. Use NMCLI to create vlan 1150 and tag it to eno3 and set the IP and gateway
+4. Use NMCLI to create vlan 1150, 1151, and 1152, tag it to eno3 and set the appropriate IP addressing
     ```
     nmcli con add type vlan dev eno3 con-name vlan-1150 id 1150 ip4 10.255.240.10/24 gw4 10.255.240.1 ipv4.dns "10.144.31.146 8.8.8.8"
     nmcli con add type vlan dev eno3 con-name vlan-1151 id 1151 ip4 10.255.241.10/24 gw4 10.255.241.1